Middle Village, Queens, NY

 From a "Midpoint" to a Modern Community

 The history of Middle Village is a story of its strategic location.
-The area was settled in the early 19th century and was given its name for being the midpoint on the turnpike that connected the then-towns of Williamsburg, Brooklyn, and Jamaica, Queens.
-This central location helped shape the neighborhood's character, drawing in a stable population of English and, later, German and Italian immigrants.
-In the 20th century, the neighborhood’s residential character was cemented by the development of its classic housing stock, which has been lovingly maintained for generations.
+Settled in the early 19th century, the neighborhood earned its name for being the midpoint on the turnpike connecting the then-towns of Williamsburg, Brooklyn, and Jamaica, Queens.

 A Community that Cultivates and Connects